-- 21. The risk management framework must be consistent with the business plan required under paragraph 31. - 22.
-The risk management framework must provide a structure for identifying and managing each material risk to ensure the institution is being prudently and soundly managed, having regard to the size, business mix and complexity of its operations. - 23.
-The risk management framework must, at a minimum, include: - (a) a risk appetite statement; - (b) an RMS; - (c) a business plan; - (d) policies and procedures supporting clearly defined and documented roles, responsibilities and formal reporting structures for the management of material risks throughout the institution; - (e) a designated risk management function that meets the requirements of paragraph 37; - (f) an Internal Capital Adequacy Assessment Process (ICAAP)6; - (g) a management information system (MIS) that is adequate, both under normal circumstances and in periods of stress, for measuring, assessing and reporting on all material risks across the institution; and - (h) a review process to ensure that the risk management framework is effective in identifying, measuring, evaluating, monitoring, reporting, and controlling or mitigating material risks. - 24.
-The risk management framework must include forward-looking scenario analysis and stress testing programs, commensurate with the institution's size, business mix and complexity, and which are based on severe but plausible assumptions. - 25.
-The MIS must provide the Board of the APRA-regulated institution, board committees of the APRA-regulated institution and senior management of the institution with regular, accurate and timely information concerning the institution's risk profile.
+- 22. An APRA regulated institution's The risk management framework must provide a structure for identifying and managing each material risk to ensure the institution is being prudently and soundly managed, having regard to the size, business mix and complexity of its operations. - 23.
+An APRA regulated institution's The risk management framework must, at a minimum, include: - (a) a risk appetite statement; - (b) an RMS; - (c) a business plan; - (d) policies and procedures supporting clearly defined and documented roles, responsibilities and formal reporting structures for the management of material risks throughout the institution; - (e) a designated risk management function that meets the requirements of paragraph 37; - (f) an Internal Capital Adequacy Assessment Process (ICAAP)7; - (g) a management information system (MIS) that is adequate, both under normal circumstances and in periods of stress, for measuring, assessing and reporting on all material risks across the institution; and - (h) a review process to ensure that the risk management framework is effective in identifying, measuring, evaluating, monitoring, reporting, and controlling or mitigating material risks. - 24.
+An APRA regulated institution's The risk management framework must include forward-looking scenario analysis and stress testing programs, commensurate with its-the institution's size, business mix and complexity, and which are based on severe but plausible assumptions. - 25.
+An APRA regulated institution's The MIS must provide the Board of the APRA-regulated institution, board committees of the APRA-regulated institution and senior management of the institution with regular, accurate and timely information concerning the institution's risk profile.
 The MIS must be supported by a robust data framework that enables the aggregation of exposures and risk measures across business lines, prompt reporting of limit breaches, and forward-looking scenario analysis and stress testing.
-Data quality must be adequate for timely and accurate measurement, assessment and reporting on all material risks across the institution and must provide a sound basis for making decisions.
+The institution's dData quality must be adequate for timely and accurate measurement, assessment and reporting on all material risks across the institution and must provide a sound basis for making decisions.

-Refer to Prudential Standard APS 110 Capital Adequacy, Prudential Standard GPS 110 Capital Adequacy and Prudential Standard LPS 110 Capital Adequacy.
+7- Refer to 3PS 110, Prudential Standard APS 110 Capital Adequacy, Prudential Standard GPS 110 Capital Adequacy and Prudential Standard LPS 110 Capital Adequacy.
 A Level 3 Head is not required to have a group ICAAP.